-The School leases office equipment under a lease which expired in July 2020.
-The lease required the School to make monthly payments totaling \$329.
-Total lease expense for this equipment was \$3,948 for the years ended June 30, 2020 and 2019, and is included in minor furniture and equipment in the accompanying combined statements of revenues, expenses and changes in net position.
-The future minimum lease payments are \$329 for fiscal year 2021.
+During fiscal year 2021, the School entered into an agreement to lease office equipment.
+The lease requires equal monthly payments aggregating \$371 through October 2025.
+Prior to this agreement, the School leased certain office equipment with monthly payments totaling \$329.
+Total lease expense under these agreements was \$4,330 and \$3,948 for the years ended June 30, 2021 and 2020, respectively, which is included in minor furniture and equipment in the accompanying combined statements of revenues, expenses and changes in net position.
+The future minimum lease payments over the remainder of the lease terms are as follows: